 Last but not least, we have the Chinese High-Fin Banded Shark.
 This species is suitable only for gigantic tanks and public aquariums, as they can grow up to 5 feet and need at least 800 gallons of water!
 Surely, it’s not something most home tanks can accommodate.

-Despite its intimidating size, these sharks are quite docile and can live alongside a lot of other fish.
+Despite their intimidating size, these sharks are quite docile and can live alongside a lot of other fish.
 One thing to note is that they’re a schooling species and must be kept in a larger group.
 Don’t even try to keep them alone, as they will not survive and may even die.

 Younger Chinese High-Fin Banded Sharks have a brown body with three iconic stripes and a prominent dorsal fin.
 The sail-like fin stands tall and majestic.
 Uniquely, these eccentric features taper down as the fish grows larger.
 It dulls out in color while the dorsal fin remains the same size, even as the rest of the fish becomes bigger.